Happymic/EEERover2024/doc/README.md

 ![Operation flow chart for lizard simulator](lizard-flow.png)

-In normal operation, the lizard transmits its personalised name and pulse continuously — this will be the mode used in the final demonstration.
+In normal operation, the lizard communicate its personalised name pulse frequency — this will be the mode used in the final demonstration.
-Other modes are available to help testing:
+Other mode is available to help testing:
-- The lizard can transmit a random name and pulse frequency, which will change each time it is restarted.
+- The lizard can communicate a random name and pulse frequency, which will change each time it is restarted.
-- The lizard can continuously cycle through all the possible names.
-In this mode, the pulse is synchronised to the start of each radio transmission, which can be used as an oscilloscope trigger to facilitate testing.
-- The lizard can transmit a continuous radio frequency with a sweeping carrier frequency.
-This can be used to test the frequency response of the receiver circuit.

 Pushing the button during operation will reset the lizard — this is necessary to change the operation mode.
 A second press soon afterwards will turn the device off.